 The ScrumMaster may attend the meeting at any time, especially in the early days of Scrum in the organization, mainly to enforce time-boxing and other aspects of the process.
 But too often the Development Team will start treating the ScrumMaster as a manager at these meetings.
 In that case it is better that ScrumMasters excuse themselves from these meetings, or that they take on the role of a ScrumMaster Incognito when they do attend.

 The Daily Scrum results in an updated Sprint Backlog, as well as associated Information Radiators.
 However, it is crucial to understand that the Daily Scrum is a replanning meeting and not a status meeting.
 Radiated information is a by-product of rather than the aim of the meeting.

 The ethos of the Daily Scrum is a reality check: will we meet the Sprint Goal?
 The result of the Daily Scrum is a new daily plan grounded in reality, and generates a team that is more prone to cooperate and that has a better shared vision and understanding of what they are doing together.
 The team becomes better attuned to the landscape of impediments in which they are working.

 The ritual of Daily Scrums helps a sense of team identity emerge from a group of people.
 It brings them together to refocus on their shared purpose and common identity.
-It reinforces Team Pride.
-In some way, it is a daily version of Face-to-Face Before Working Remotely.
+It reinforces team morale (see Team Pride).
+In some way, it is a daily version of an earlier published pattern that advises team members to first coordinate the broad issues over the table before drilling down into work tasks individually: see Face-to-Face Before Working Remotely.